-The financial information and the operating data as of June 30, 2017 provided herein are a voluntary informational update for Residential Revenue Bonds issued under the Administration's Residential Revenue Bond Resolution adopted by the Administration as of August 1, 1997 and amended and restated as of July 15, 2005 (the "Bond Resolution").
+The financial information and the operating data as of December 31, 2017 provided herein are a voluntary informational update for Residential Revenue Bonds issued under the Administration's Residential Revenue Bond Resolution adopted by the Administration as of August 1, 1997 and amended and restated as of July 15, 2005 (the "Bond Resolution").

 The financial statements for the years ended June 30, 2017 and June 30, 2016 of the Residential Revenue Bonds of the Administration have been audited by CliftonLarsonAllen LLP, as described in the Independent Auditor's Report of CliftonLarsonAllen LLP, accompanying the financial statements in Appendix H to this report.
 As indicated in the report of the auditor, such financial statements have been prepared in conformity with accounting principles and the audits conducted in accordance with auditing standards generally accepted in the United States.
+Unaudited financial statements for the Residential Revenue Bonds for the six months ended December 31, 2017 are also included in Appendix H.